uvastatlab/blog/README.md

 If the date and title radically change and it bothers you, you can just delete the post and start over.
 Go to `blog/content/post/` and delete your Rmd file and associated HTML file. **Please be careful!
 Don't delete the wrong post!** Obviously our site is version controlled and you can restore a deleted file, but it's easier to not have to mess with it.

+## To edit an existing blog post

+- Find the post in blog/content/post
+- open the Rmd file (not the html file)

 ## Tags and categories